arthur7373/linux-training/level3/3-1-Firewall.md

 Others still keep enabled `iptables`, but have also already `nftables` present, which you need to enable manually.
 We will shortly talk about 'nftables' later below.

-At the same time in modern Linux versions there exist distribution-dependent higher-level tools.
+As we said above in modern Linux versions there exist distribution-dependent higher-level "front-end" tools on top of iptables/nftables.
-For example **CentOS 7/8** come with an alternative service called `firewalld` which fulfills this same purpose & **Ubuntu** versions now use `ufw` (Uncomplicated Firewall).
+For example **RH/CentOS** from version 7 and above come with an alternative service called `firewalld` which fulfills this same purpose & **Ubuntu** versions now use `ufw` (Uncomplicated Firewall).

 Also CentOS versions may have `iptables` as special package/service,